 The judge only invalidated Pendley’s illegal policy decisions in Montana, but his influence spans far beyond Big Sky Country’s borders, and would harm wildlife, water, and public lands for about 20 years.

-WELC is suing to overturn eight of Pendley’s decisions made while he was illegally running Interior.
+WELC is suing to overturn seven of Pendley’s decisions made while he was illegally running Interior.
 This one case has the strong potential to knock out bad policy on 6.25 million acres of public land.
 Here is a breakdown of the decisions we’re going to overturn with our court case:

 1: Oklahoma, Kansas, Texas Integrated Resource Management Plans (4.8 million acres, OK, KS, TX) – At risk: Public input, inadequate alternatives, water impacts, and climate impacts.

 2: Moneta Divide Natural Gas and Oil Development Project and Proposed Casper Resource Management Plan Amendment (327,645 acres, WY) – At risk: Migratory Bird Treaty Act, sage grouse.